 The jury is still out on that question because many zinc studies, both those that find it beneficial and those that don't, are flawed.
-However, the highest quality randomized trials generally show no benefit.
-In studies with positive results, zinc seemed most effective taken within 24 hours of the start of cold symptoms.
+In studies with positive results, zinc lozenges or syrup appeared to shorten a cold by one day and seemed most effective when taken within 24 hours of the start of symptoms.
 Taking zinc lozenges with food may reduce side effects, such as a bad taste and nausea.
-Intranasal zinc isn't a good option because it may damage the sense of smell.
+Steer clear of zinc nasal spray, however, which may permanently damage your sense of smell.

 - Zinc for colds: The final word.
 Mayoclinic.org. http://www.mayoclinic.org/diseases-conditions/common-cold/expert-answers/zinc-for-colds/faq-20057769.
 Accessed Oct.
 2, 2015.